Getting Started with Star Wars: Legion

 “Do or do not, there is no try.”

-So go down to you local game store or use their online store if they have one, pick up a core set and get playing.
-While we don’t plan on regular coverage of Legion at the moment, stay tuned for more articles in the future – we’re looking forward to helping walk you through the Journey.
+So go down to your local game store or use their online store if they have one, pick up some models and get playing.
+Stay tuned for more Legion articles in the future – we’re looking forward to helping walk you through the Journey.

 If you have any questions or comments please post them below or email us at contact@goonhammer.com.